surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 ```
 select STATIONCODE,AMOUNT FROM ORDERS
 ```
-- To undo the SQL Command written Click on UNDO-Icon specified in SQL Area.
+- To undo the SQL Command written Click on **Undo** Icon specified in SQL Area.

-- To Redo the last written command click on Redo Icon specified in SQL Area.
+- To Redo the last written command click on **Redo** Icon specified in SQL Area.

-- To adjust the query according to Syntax click on Text
+- To adjust the query according to Syntax select Text Wrap button.

 **3.**  Click on **Run** button to run the SQL command.